 The Gaelic word plaide meant blanket or wrap.
-Today, we use the term plaid to describe a pattern of one or more intersecting lines of color.
-However, it's no surprise that the makers of picnic blankets use a plaid design since the name gives a nod to the word's original meaning of blanket or wrap.
+Today, we use "plaid" to describe a pattern of one or more intersecting lines of color.
+However, it's no surprise that the makers of picnic blankets use a plaid design since the name gives a nod to the word's original meaning.

 What are picnic blankets made of?

-There is no one material that all picnic blankets must be made of.
-Instead, many different materials have been used for picnic blankets, ranging from wool to cotton and nylon to plastic.
-Many, but not all, have a waterproof backing or membrane to resist moisture.
+Many different materials have been used for picnic blankets, ranging from wool to cotton and nylon to plastic.
+Many, but not all, have waterproof backings or membranes to resist moisture.